ptr727/NxWitness/README.md

   - The various docker project directories are created by running `make create`.
   - The project directories could be created at build time, but they are currently created and checked into source control to simplify change review.
 - The `Dockerfile` downloads and installs the mediaserver installer at build time using the `DOWNLOAD_URL` environment variable.
-  - The download URL's (as published by Network Optix) can be a DEB file or a ZIP file containing a DEB file, and the DEB file in the ZIP file may not be the same name as the ZIP file.
+  - The Nx download URL can be a DEB file or a ZIP file containing a DEB file, and the DEB file in the ZIP file may not be the same name as the ZIP file.
-  - To disambiguate the [Download.sh](./Make/Download.sh) script handles the variances making the DEB file available to install.
+  - The [Download.sh](./Make/Download.sh) script handles the variances making the DEB file available to install.
   - It is possible to download the DEB file outside the `Dockerfile` and `COPY` it into the image, but the current process downloads inside the `Dockerfile` to minimize external build dependencies.
 - Updating the available product versions and download URL's are done using the custom [CreateMatrix](./CreateMatrix/) utility app.
-  - Version information can be manually curated in the [Version.json](./Make/Version.json) file using external version number and download URL sources.
+  - Version information can be manually curated in the [Version.json](./Make/Version.json) file.
-  - Version information can also be constructed online using the mediaserver [release API](https://updates.vmsproxy.com/default/releases.json).
-  - The version selection logic is based on the same logic used in the [Nx Open](https://github.com/networkoptix/nx_open/blob/master/vms/libs/nx_vms_update/src/nx/vms/update/releases_info.cpp) open source client published by Network Optix.
+  - Version information can also be constructed online using the mediaserver [release API](https://updates.vmsproxy.com/default/releases.json), using the same logic as in the [Nx Open](https://github.com/networkoptix/nx_open/blob/master/vms/libs/nx_vms_update/src/nx/vms/update/releases_info.cpp) desktop client.
   - The `CreateMatrix` app can construct a [Matrix.json](./Make/Matrix.json) file from the `Version.json` file or from online version information.
     - `CreateMatrix matrix --version=./Make/Version.json --matrix=./Make/Matrix.json`
     - `CreateMatrix matrix --matrix=./Make/Matrix.json --online=true`